 Early Origins of the Bankert family

-Another 178 words (13 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Bankert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bankert research.
+Another 57 words (4 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Bankert History in all our PDF Extended History products and printed products wherever possible.

 Bankert Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bankert include Bence, Bense, Benche, Bencke, Bench, Benchley and others.

 Early Notables of the Bankert family (pre 1700)